 - 14.1 Some areas of Waterside are available for redevelopment immediately while other locations are unlikely to come forward until a later stage.
-The phasing of development in the Waterside needs to be managed in order to avoid potential conflicts between uses and to manage the timing of essential infrastructure provision - 14.2 Early development in Waterside will include (see Plan on page 19; Local Plan Part 2 Proposed Allocations); PA83 'Daleside Road, Trent Lane Basin' (256-296 expected dwellings remaining) which has planning permission for residential development, some of which is occupied or under construction.
-Some of the remainder of the allocation is now in Blueprint ownership with a view to it being developed for further housing; PA85 'Trent Lane, Park Yacht Club' (150-170 expected dwellings) has permission for housing; PA81 'Meadow Lane' (280-320 expected dwellings) has planning permission for residential use on part of the site so early development is likely on western section of the site.
+The phasing of development in the Waterside needs to be managed in order to avoid potential conflicts between uses and to manage the timing of essential infrastructure provision - 14.2 Early development in Waterside includes (see Plan on page 19; Local Plan Part 2 Proposed Allocations) residential development on site 'PA83 - Daleside Road, Trent Lane Basin' (256-296 expected dwellings remaining), of which Phase 1 is complete and partly occupied, Phase 2 is under construction and planning permission has been granted for Phase 3 of development.
+Some of the remainder of the allocation is now in Blueprint ownership with a view to it being developed for further housing; PA85 'Trent Lane, Park Yacht Club' (150- 170 expected dwellings) is being developed for housing; PA81 'Meadow Lane' (280-320 expected dwellings) has planning permission for residential use on part of the site so early development is likely on the western section of the site, with the remainder of the allocation expected to come forward for development.
 PA82 'Freeth Street' (150-250 expected dwellings in plan period/350-420 expected in longer term) is the most problematic in terms of site acquisition, remediation, fragmented ownership and 'bad neighbour uses', although the Council has significant ownership within the site.
 Should CPO be required then some of housing will likely be provided beyond the Local Plan Part 2 period.